How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Monthly Milestone Tracker

-Progress tracking document updated during monthly reviews, showing percentage complete for each initiative, blockers encountered, and adjustments needed to hit quarterly targets.
+Create a progress tracking document that you update during monthly reviews, showing percentage complete for each initiative, blockers encountered, and adjustments needed to hit quarterly targets.

 Example Month 1 tracking: